awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instance.md

 Data, such as call recordings and reports, is stored securely in an Amazon S3 bucket\.
 During setup, a default Amazon S3 bucket is created and encrypted using AWS Key Management Service\.
 This bucket and key are used for both calling recordings and reports\.
 Alternatively, you can use separate buckets and keys for call recordings and reports\.

+Call recordings in Amazon Connect are stored as \.wav files, and played back in 8 Khz pulse\-code modulation \(PCM\) format\.

 Before updating the data storage settings, ensure that you are familiar with Amazon S3 and AWS KMS\.

 **To update data storage settings**